Adam Szmerling – Psychoanalytic Psychotherapy Practitioner & Qualified Social Worker

 • Lacanian Psychoanalysis (4 year course);

 • The effectiveness of mindfulness therapy on complex trauma and major depression and anxiety; and

-• Buddhist psychotherapy and mindfulness meditation.
+• Buddhist psychotherapy and mindfulness.

 All my sessions are conducted online using a securely encrypted, private and convenient telehealth platform that does not require signups or downloading plugins.
 None of your personally identifiable data is stored on the server (unlike other popular video-conferencing platforms).
 It’s also user friendly and convenient, requiring no fancy technical skills.